Last Updated: January 31, 2022

 1. Diapers – 10 per day to start

 Diapers are one of those baby things that you can research a ton and still get totally wrong.
 Why?
 Because all babies are different!
 It can be very hard to calculate how many diapers you will need.
 First, you won’t know how big your baby is until they’re born.
 Second, you don’t know how fast they’ll grow, after that.
 And third, you don’t know what shape they’ll be.
 Some babies are long and lean and others are chunky and others have little skinny legs.
 So have your bases covered with some diapers but don’t go overboard.
 Target is a quick trip and Amazon is 2 day shipping away.
+You don’t need to stockpile diapers super early, and you’ll have time to start buying these baby items in your third trimester.

 And of course you also can decide whether you want to do cloth diapering or disposable diapers.
 Most people recommend to just start out with disposable even if you plan to do cloth diapers later the first couple weeks of baby’s life is pretty messy and continual diapers and you’re learning so many new things already that I would advise starting out with disposable diapers and you can figure out if you want to do reusable or even a cloth diaper service later.
 Why put extra pressure on yourself to figure it out right away?